Merseburg: History

-Pre-history and Middle Ages
+Middle Ages

 Merseburg was first mentioned in 850.
 King Henry the Fowler built a royal palace at Merseburg; in the 933 Battle of Riade, he gained his great victory over the Hungarians in the vicinity.

 Thietmar, appointed in 973, became the first bishop of the newly created bishopric of Prague in Bohemia.
 Prague had been part of the archbishopric of Mainz for a hundred years before that.
 From 968 until the Protestant Reformation, Merseburg was the seat of the Bishop of Merseburg, and in addition to being for a time the residence of the margraves of Meissen, it was a favorite residence of the German kings during the 10th, 11th and 12th centuries.
 Fifteen diets were held here during the Middle Ages, during which time its fairs enjoyed the importance which was afterwards transferred to those of Leipzig.
-After Ekkehard's treacherous death on April 3, 1002, Bolesław I Chrobry took Merseburg and Meissen, and then Milsko with Bautzen and Strehla, with the help of the local Slavic population.
+After Ekkehard's treacherous death on 3 April 1002, Bolesław I Chrobry took Merseburg and Meissen, and then Milsko with Bautzen and Strehla, with the help of the local Slavic population.
 The German princes accepted the sovereignty of the Polish prince in these areas.
 Some historians believe that since the convention in Gniezno, the Brave might have had certain rights to the German throne after Otto III, guaranteed by some succession document.
 Merseburg was later the site of a failed assassination attempt on Polish ruler Bolesław I Chrobry in 1002.
 The town suffered severely during the German Peasants' War and also during the Thirty Years' War.

 17th century to 20th century

 From 1657 to 1738 Merseburg was the residence of the Dukes of Saxe-Merseburg, after which it fell to the Electorate of Saxony.
 In 1815 following the Napoleonic Wars, the town became part of the Prussian Province of Saxony.

 Merseburg is where the Merseburg Incantations were rediscovered in 1841.
 Written down in Old High German, they are hitherto the only preserved German documents with a heathen theme.
 One of them is a charm to release warriors caught during battle, and the other is a charm to heal a horse's sprained foot.

 At the beginning of the 20th century, Merseburg was transformed into an industrial town, largely due to the pioneering work done by Carl Bosch and Friedrich Bergius, who laid down the scientific fundamentals of the catalytic high-pressure ammonia synthesis from 1909 to 1913.
 The nearby Leuna works continue this tradition of chemical industry.
+The Merseburger Tageblatt was published as a local newspaper in Merseburg.

 Merseburg was badly damaged in World War II.
 In 23 air raids, 6,200 dwellings were completely or partly destroyed.
 The historic town centre was almost completely destroyed.

 Briefly part of Saxony-Anhalt after the war, it was then administered within the Bezirk Halle in East Germany.
 It became part of Saxony-Anhalt again after the reunification of Germany.